-- F) Does the introductory paragraph have a transition and a topic sentence? - G) Are there transitional phrases such as "One illustration of this is" and topic sentences in each paragraph - H) Do the main ideas in each body section relate to the thesis?
+- H) Does the introductory paragraph have a transition and a topic sentence? - G) Are the quotations used correctly and the authors identified? - H) Are there transitional phrases such as "One illustration of this is" and topic sentences in each paragraph

+I) Do the main ideas in each body section relate to the thesis?